Cathal-McHale/emerging-technologies/README.md

     # Research Task 2
-Objective:  Using probability to determine the next letter after "TH"
+Objective:
+- This Task Generates a string-based trigram model, the model is a dictionary containing trigrams and their frequencys.
+Starts with the predefined "TH" and generates characters by selecting the most likely next char. based on the trigram counts
 - Focusing on how generate_string function predicts the next char
 - While len(result) <>length
 PURPOSE
  enters a loop that continues the generated string reaches 10000
+-     prefix = result[-2:]
+PURPOSE:
+- extraxts the last two characters of the string to use as a prefix for checking for matching trigrams
+- filtered_trigrams = {k: v for k, v in trigram_model.items() if k.startswith(prefix)}
+PURPOSE:
+- filters the trigrams in the model to find others that start with the current prefix

+if not filtered_trigrams:
+PURPOSE:
+- If none left loop breaks and string generation stops
 - Filtering the trigrams in the model to check which trigram starts with "TH" and gets the third letter in each trigram
 ## Showing probabilities of the next characters
 - The sequence of characters that forms context for prediciting the next char.